abdullahialidev/Demo-Day-Mood-Inquiry-/README.md

 All responses are anonymous and logged into a database, which is viewed by teacher and counselor(s)

-Application wil use standard deviation to alert teacher to deviation of student normal mood or behavior.
+Application wil use standard deviation to alert teacher to deviation of student normal mood or behavior, with a built in function that also accounts for student grade on daily quizzes taken before the mood inquiry